phi8ipp/JASON/readme.md

 ## JASON

+# Forked version trying to make it compatible with newer versions of node.js!

 JASON is just like JSON, but with an A. D'oh. ^U

 JASON is just like JSON, but unlike JSON it can: